The Missouri Department of Social Services is responsible for coordinating programs to provide:

 The Department of Social Services is administrated by a director who is appointed by the Governor and approved by the state Senate.
 This department director, in turn, appoints the division directors.

-There are nearly 7,000 budgeted employees in the department, and the Human Resource Center (HRC) guides the overall human resources management system for DSS team members.
+There are over 6,700 budgeted employees in the department, and the Human Resource Center (HRC) guides the overall human resources management system for DSS team members.